US, allies see opportunity and risk in China’s slowing economy

 The latest issue of Foreign Affairs magazine, the intellectual bible of the US foreign policy establishment, reads like a requiem for a rising China with articles declaring the end of its growth miracle and the start of an era of stasis.

-Just how enduring China’s slowdown will be is unclear, as it has the financial resources to stimulate its economy and avoid an economic collapse, G-7 officials point out.
-Beijing has been rolling out efforts almost daily to support its property sector, and on Friday announced plans to bolster its currency and expand tax breaks for caretakers.
-But President Xi Jinping and his economic officials have so far refrained from all-out stimulus as they seek to break the nation’s addiction to unsustainable debt.
+Just how enduring China’s slowdown will be is unclear.
+China has the financial resources to stimulate its economy and avoid an economic collapse, G-7 officials point out.
+While Beijing has been rolling out measures to support its ailing property industry almost daily, it has so far refrained from all-out stimulus as President Xi Jinping and his economic officials seek to break the nation’s addiction to unsustainable debt.

 The fiscal strains involved in any widespread effort to bolster the property sector and juice growth would make it tougher for China to balance other priorities.
 Gerard DiPippo, senior geo-economics analyst for Bloomberg Economics, says the troubles won’t preclude China from paying for its industrial policies, “but probably will make those policies less effective.”